meanstackofdoom/Powershell-Scripts-Teams/README.md

 # Powershell
 Powershell Scripts

-This is what the teams message will look like
+This is what the teams message will look like.

 Ping Server Status Report